monsterkodi/grunt-pepper/README.md

             quiet:         false
             verbose:       true
             refresh:       false # if true, it will replace all ascii headers,
-                                 # otherwise only empty block comments are filled
+                                 # false: only empty block comments are filled
         knix:
             files:
                 'asciiHeader': ['./coffee/**/*.coffee']